Wenepoykin: Family

 Wenepoykin married Ahawayet, the daughter of Ponquanum, a sub-sachem who lived on Nahant.
 They had one son (Poquanum) and three daughters (Pentagunsk or Cicely, Wattaquattinusk or Sarah, and Pentagoonaquah or Susanna).
 His family lived in the Lynn area until the time of King Philip's War, when the settled near Pawtucket Falls in Wameset (present day Chelmsford, Massachusetts).
-Following Wenepoykin's death, the people of Marblehead, Salem, and Lynn were able to obtain deeds for their towns from his heirs.
+Following Wenepoykin's death, the colonists of Marblehead, Salem, and Lynn were able to obtain deeds for their towns from his heirs.
 They also relinquished their claim to Deer Island to the city of Boston.